glamod/cdm_reader_mapper/docs/tool-set-up.rst

 Creating a Conda Environment
 ----------------------------

-To create a conda environment including `cdm_reader_mapepr`'s dependencies and and development dependencies, run the following command from within your cloned repo:
+To create a conda environment including `cdm_reader_mapper`'s dependencies and and development dependencies, run the following command from within your cloned repo:

 .. code-block:: console